Lolo280374/tetrmp3/README.md

 ## how is BPM calculated
 BPM calculation is not magic. it's math. i suck at maths, but that's all right. (also this implementation is truely not perfect, but it does the job...)

-to calculate the BPM, we use a library called MusicTempo. that library is avalaible on NPM, and it honestly simplifies our lives heavily. so we grab the music, put it thru musicTempo, which will give us the BPM of the song, and then yea!
+to calculate the BPM, we use a library called MusicTempo. that library is avalaible on the [NPM package manager](https://www.npmjs.com/package/music-tempo), and it honestly simplifies our lives heavily. so we grab the music, put it thru musicTempo, which will give us the BPM of the song, and then yea!

 then, to convert that BPM onto actual game speed, we just do the math of "60000 / <the bpm>", and that will give us a conversion from "beats per minutes" to "milliseconds per beat", exactly what our code expects, so then we just slam that value into the code and boom, speed changes with the BPM!